 >> Less is always more when it comes to video fonts choosing.
 Too many styles of fonts will lead your video to be messy and even unprofessional.
 The audience may have difficult to catch the important information you want to send to them.

-Try FlexClip, a free yet powerful video maker, to craft your video with various fonts are available.
+Just try FlexClip, a free and powerful video maker, to craft your video with various fonts are available.
 With FlexClip, you can find your favorite fonts for your video and apply them to your project just in a few minutes with ease.

 Besides that, there are lots of dynamic text animations built in FlexClip.
-You can choose from a variety of text animations that are pre-made with the perfect typography so you don’t have to start from scratch.
+You can choose from a variety of animated text effects that are ready-made with the perfect typography, so you don't have to start from scratch.
 By inputting your own words, titles, or captions, you will create an expressive video with exquisite text animations.

 By the way, FlexClip is a powerful video maker allowing you to create videos in minutes with no video design experience required.
 Give it a try and explore more!